hattiechung/hattiechung.github.io/index.md

 Hello!
 I am a postdoctoral researcher at The Broad Institute of MIT and Harvard co-advised by [Aviv Regev](https://www.broadinstitute.org/bios/aviv-regev) (now at [Genentech](https://www.gene.com/scientists/our-scientists/aviv-regev)) and [Fei Chen](https://www.insitubiology.org/people).

 I am an experimental and computational biologist interested in predicting how cells respond to external signals in their native tissue contexts.
-In particular, I develop proteogenomic tools that measure dynamic cell signaling states, with focus on drug response and sensory tissues.
+In particular, I develop proteogenomic tools that measure dynamic cell signaling states, with a focus on drug response and sensory systems.
 I use single-cell and machine learning approaches to collect and model multi-modal biological information.

 I received my Ph.
 D. in [Systems Biology](https://ssqbiophd.hms.harvard.edu/) from Harvard University as a Paul and Daisy [Soros Fellow](https://www.pdsoros.org/meet-the-fellows/hattie-chung) advised by [Roy Kishony](https://kishony.technion.ac.il/) (now at Technion–Israel Institute of Technology, where I spent 3 summers).
 My thesis was on evolutionary dynamics, in the context of how pathogens evolve during respiratory infections.